Actions

 setting up Flex 2 part 1

-Uh-oh, looks like we have problems yet again.
-But, not to worry, we can try selecting "Sonic 2" under Game Format, and let’s see what we got:
+Uh-oh.
+It looks like we have a problem.
+But, no matter, we can just select "Sonic 2" under Game Format, and let’s see what we got:

 setting up Flex 2 part 2